-We estimate that 0.01 Black Harriers could collide with turbines on the wind farm under "Scenario 1" rotor swept area or none under Scenario 2.
+We estimate that 0.02 Black Harriers could collide with turbines on the wind farm under "Scenario 1" rotor swept area or none under Scenario 2.
 Although this is a low fatality rate, it should not be considered in isolation, as the risk along the species' migratory routes is a cumulative one.
+Black Harrier was recorded flying only in the viewsheds of VP 9 (Loxton WEF 2) and between VPs 12 and 14 (Loxton WEF 3).
 This is a highly mobile migrant species and we precautionarily rate the risk as Medium at this site.
 Increasing rotor swept height above ground is predicted to greatly reduce collision risk for this species that typically forages at lower heights.